wunuo1/rm_armor_detection/README.md

 The rm armor detection package is an example of using the Dnn Node package.
 By inheriting the DnnNode virtual base class, it utilizes the YOLOv8s-pose model and image data to perform algorithm inference on a BPU processor.

-The image data comes from subscribed image data messages, supporting image data (nv12 format) published using DaHeng cameras(MER-139-210U3C).
+The image data comes from subscribed image data messages, supporting image data (nv12 format) published using DaHeng cameras.
 After the inference is completed, a custom algorithm output parsing method is used to parse the algorithm's output tensor.
 Once parsed, the intelligent results are published, and real-time rendering effects can be viewed through a web interface.

 # Development Environment